JohnWCartmell/ERScript/html/change-2-Jun-2023..partA.md

 ### Summary
 Enable the specification of auxiliary constraints.

-This change is the first of two changes specified in outline in the change note of 2 Hune 2023.
+This change is the first of two material changes specified in outline in the change note of 2 Hune 2023.

 #### Proposal